 - 5.5c Take appropriate action where there is pain or discomfort.
 This could include: Re-positioning, Reporting to a more senior member of staff, Giving prescribed pain relief medication, Ensure equipment or medical devices are working properly or in the correct position e.g. wheelchairs, prosthetics, catheter tubes (Care Certificate, Standard 5: Work in a person-centred way)

 NOTE: This page has been quality assured for 2021 as per our Quality Assurance policy.

 An important part of your role as a care worker is to ensure that the individuals that you are caring for are not subjected to any unnecessary pain and discomfort and (where possible) any pain or discomfort is recognised and remedied swiftly.

 This is especially true for individuals that have restricted movement or mobility because they may not be able to resolve issues of pain or discomfort without assistance.
-For example, an individual that is bed-bound may not be able to roll over to a more comfortable position on their own or be able to administer their own prescribed pain relief.
+For example, an individual that is recovering from a surgical procedure may not be able to roll over to a more comfortable position on their own or be able to administer their own prescribed pain relief.

 A person-centred approach means having an awareness of the wellbeing of the individuals that you care for, which means being able to recognise when they are distressed, in pain or uncomfortable.

 This could be identified verbally by the individual telling you that they are in pain or discomfort but sometimes they may not be able to communicate in this way.
 You will need to be familiar with the individual’s care plan so that you understand the different ways that they may communicate and make observations for signs that may indicate the individual is uncomfortable.
 Some signs of pain or discomfort include: